Summer Wilderness Course

 During his studies, Manuel has been living outside for two years, one year in a Tipi tent on an island in a lake, and the other year in a treehouse.

-Manuel has been hosting winter courses and been guiding groups in winter since 2019 in Scandinavia.
+Manuel has been hosting wilderness courses and been guiding groups since 2019 in Scandinavia.
 He is the founder of wildernessvision.no and lives in Norway in a small log cabin with his family.

 Manuel speaks German, English, Dutch, Swedish and Norwegian.